yosmont/GameLauncher/README.md

 # GameLauncher
-game launcher is a tools for select and launch the game you want (steam library-like)
+game launcher is a tools to manage your game library on linux directly in your terminal

 # BUILD
 DEFAULT:\